 - 1 tablespoon plus 1 teaspoon baking powder

 - 12 tablespoons unsalted butter, melted

 - 2 teaspoons unsalted butter, unmelted for the griddle and lots more for serving

 - Maple syrup, for serving

-- 5. Heat a griddle — either an electric griddle, a stovetop griddle, or a big flat skillet — over medium to medium-low heat.
+- Heat a griddle — either an electric griddle, a stovetop griddle, or a big flat skillet — over medium to medium-low heat.
 Grease the hot surface with a teaspoon or so of the remaining butter.
+(A common mistake many cooks make is they don’t heat the griddle enough, which is why the first pancake is usually a dud.
+Make sure the griddle is very hot, then put the butter on.
+Use just enough so that the pancake doesn’t stick.
+Either a teaspoon or a tablespoon is fine.)
 Drop 1/4 cup of pancake batter on the griddle.
 Now let it set.
 When you see bubbles start to form on top, lift the pancake halfway up to see if it’s golden brown and crisp at the edges.
 If it is, flip the pancake and cook until golden brown on both sides.
 Remove to a plate with a spatula.

 - Repeat with the remaining batter and filling, adding more butter to the griddle as needed and cooking several pancakes at a time.
 Serve immediately with ample butter and maple syrup.